philipptrenz/photo-booth/README.md

 Because of the use of gphoto2 it works with nearly any camera like plug and play.

-## Unsupported devices

-### Unsupported architectures

-As Electron, the main framework, besides ia32 (i686) and x64 (amd64) only supports the ARM v7 architecture (and ARM v8 as it is backwards compatible), several ARM devices are not supported.
-Further information can be found [here](https://electronjs.org/docs/tutorial/support#linux).
-The following ARM devices among others can not be supported:

-* Raspberry Pi Zero
-* Raspberry Pi Zero W / WH
-* Raspberry Pi 1 A / A+
-* Raspberry Pi 1 B / B+

-### Unsupported cameras

-* The Raspberry Pi camera module is not supported
-* Webcams (such as those built into your laptop or Logitech USB) are not supported

-Also some other DSLR and Compact Cameras are not supported.
-Please check for your specific model [here](http://gphoto.org/proj/libgphoto2/support.php).

 ## Installation

 To clone and run this repository you'll need [Git](https://git-scm.com), [Node.js](https://nodejs.org/en/download/) and [gphoto2](http://gphoto.sourceforge.net/) installed.

-I tested it under Ubuntu Linux (64bit), MacOS and Raspbian (Raspberry Pi 3, ARM).
+Before getting started please check [here](#Unsupported devices) if the hardware you want to use is supported.
+I tested photo-booth under Ubuntu Linux (64bit), MacOS and Raspbian (Raspberry Pi 3, ARM).
 Anyway, the documentation here will be focused on Linux based systems.

-**Hint:** It has been reported that the Raspberry Pi Zero (W) does not work for photo booth.

 **Raspbian STRETCH (with desktop):**